pedersen-fisheries-lab/sspm/paper/paper.md

 # Package design

-The package follows an object oriented design, making use of the S4 class systems.
-The different classes in the package work together to produce a stepwise workflow  (\autoref{fig:workflow}).
+The package follows an object oriented design, making use of the S4 class systems to model a stepwise workflow: (\autoref{fig:workflow}).

 The key workflow steps are: